Open-EO/openeo.org/documentation/1.0/developers/backends/opendatacube.md

 ## HTTP REST Interface

-The next step would be to set up a HTTP REST interface (i.e. an implementation of the openEO HTTP API) for the new openEO ODC environment.
+The next step would be to set up a HTTP REST interface (i.e. an implementation of the openEO HTTP API) for the new openEO environment.
-It must be available in front of ODC to properly answer openEO client requests.
+It must be available in front of the process implementations to properly answer openEO client requests.
-Currently, the [EODC](https://openeo.eodc.eu/v1.0) and [EURAC](https://openeo.eurac.edu/) back-ends use ODC and thus are the first implementations of back-ends to look at.
+Currently, the [EODC](https://openeo.eodc.eu/v1.0) and [EURAC](https://openeo.eurac.edu/) back-ends use xarray and dask and thus are the first implementations of back-ends to look at.

 If you have any questions, please [contact us](../../../../contact.md).